Smooth perturbations of the functional calculus and applications to Riemannian geometry on spaces of metrics: Introduction

 \begin{theorem*} Let $M$ be a closed manifold of dimension $m$, let $\al\in (m/2,\infty)$ with $\al>1$, let $E$ be a natural first order vector bundle over $M$, let $\De^g$ be the Bochner Laplacian on $E$ induced by a Riemannian metric $g$, and let $s,s-2p\in[-\al,\al]$.
 Then the following map is real analytic:

 \end{theorem*}

-This is special case of \autoref{thm:perturbations} below.
-It covers fractional powers and more general holomorphic functions of Bochner Laplacians on arbitrary tensor bundles with symmetries.
-The operators are defined using the Levi-Civita connection of the metric and may have coefficients with less regularity than the Dirac and divergence form operators studied in previous related work; see \autoref{sec:literature:perturbations}.
+Here $\Met_{H^{\al}}(M)$ is the cone of Riemannian metrics on $M$ with Sobolev regularity $H^\al$.
+The theorem is a special case of \cref{thm:perturbations} below, which covers fractional powers and more general holomorphic functions of Bochner Laplacians on arbitrary tensor bundles with symmetries.
+The operators are defined using the Levi-Civita connection of the metric and may have coefficients with less regularity than the Dirac and divergence form operators studied in previous related work; see \cref{sec:literature:perturbations}.
 Moreover, these operators are considered not just as unbounded operators on $L^2$, but on an entire scale of fractional Sobolev spaces of positive and negative regularity, with particular attention to the boundary cases of minimal and maximal regularity.
-To prove this result, we establish that Laplacians depend real analytically on the metric, apply the above abstract theorem on perturbations of the functional calculus, and show that the fractional domain spaces coincide up to a certain order with the usual Sobolev spaces.

-As an application of the developed theory we prove local well-posedness of the geodesic equation for fractional order Sobolev metrics on the space of all Riemannian metrics.
-These metrics are generalizations of the well-known $L^2$ metric of Ebin \cite{Ebin70}, which were introduced in \cite{Bauer2013c}.
+The above perturbative result is easily seen for integer powers $p$.
+To extend it to non-integer powers $p$, we show that the functional calculus is real analytic in the following sense: